jwplayer/jwplayer-out-player-widget/readme.md

 playlist | The json url to your playlist or recommendations feed. videoPlayerId | The id of the div containing your JW Player video player.
-This tells the widget which player to send a play() event to on the page. header | The title for your feed of videos. textColor | Hex value for all the text color in the widget UI. backgroundColor | Hex value for the background color of the entire widget. iconColor | Hex value for the color of the left and right arrow svgs. widgetLayout | Defines the layout design of the widget ("spotlight" or "shelf"). widgetSize | Sets the breakpoint of the widget ("large", "medium", or "small")
+This tells the widget which player to send a play() event to on the page. header | The title for your feed of videos. textColor | Hex value for the text color in the widget UI. backgroundColor | Hex value for the background color of the entire widget. iconColor | Hex value for the color of the left and right arrow svgs. widgetLayout | Defines the layout design of the widget ("spotlight" or "shelf"). widgetSize | Sets the breakpoint of the widget ("large", "medium", or "small")

 ## Retrieving your Playlist JSON url
-To use a **recommended feed of videos** for your widget, follow these steps:
+To use a **recommended feed of videos** for in widget, follow these steps:

 1. Log into your [JW Player Dashboard](https://dashboard.jwplayer.com) account.
 2. Navigate to **Recommendations** using the left navigation.